 Generally, items in the roadmap will be big enough they require writing an RFC, though this will not always be the case.
 When a solution is clear, a well-detailed issue is sufficient to communicate intent, motivation, and solution.

-Sometimes there is a general product area that your team owns that the CEO/CTO/Product Manager/ce-support/ce/Sales seem interested in, and a developer is passionate/inspired/excited about it and wants to work on prototyping in that area.
+Sometimes there is a general product area that your team owns that the CEO/CTO/Product Manager/CE/Sales seem interested in, and a developer is passionate/inspired/excited about it and wants to work on prototyping in that area.
 The developer has total freedom for a couple months to work on it part-time as long as they make progress in prototyping with the Sales and CE teams and are showing progress to customers regularly.
 The sole test will be, if we ask the Sales/CE teams “is $DEVELOPER’s prototype/project drawing interest in customer calls and is $DEVELOPER iterating on it well in response to feedback?”

 Revenue is important to us as a company because, without revenue, we don’t have a stable business.
 Whenever you consider introducing a new feature, you should think through how this feature will help us grow.
 For example: